-1. School Property
+School Property

-- a.
-Any physical area attendant to school or District-sponsored or related activities, whether or not such area is school or District property (including, but not limited to, school or District buildings, lands and offices), or at any location used for school-sponsored or related activities, performances, extracurricular and athletic event; and - b.
-Any means of school-supplied or sanctioned transportation to or from any of the above areas. - 2.
+- 1. Any physical area attendant to school or District-sponsored or related activities, whether or not such area is on school or District property (including but not limited to, school buildings and lands, District offices), or at any school-sponsored or related activities, performances, extracurricular and athletic events, school-sponsored travel at other venues; and - 2.
+Any means of school-supplied or sanctioned transportation to or from any of the above; and - 3.
+Activities or events at other locations, if the administration determines that the incident bears a nexus (i.e. impact or connection) to the school, safety at school, or is disruptive to the educational environment

 Visitor

-Any person other than a student attending a District program, District employee, or Board member.
+Any person other than an enrolled student, district employee, or board member.